 - a.
 Economic Assumptions.
 The Administration's economic assumptions address inflation and adjustments through BY-1.
 TABLE 1 provides cost estimate updating rates based on these assumptions, extrapolated through BY+19.
 These rates may be extended beyond BY+19 using the procedures described in Footnote 16 of TABLE 1.
 The rates are used, as explained below, to update all study and project cost estimates. - b.
 Updating.
 As shown in TABLE 1, all costs of Corps work are grouped into two "classes" Class 1 and Class 2.
 Class 1 includes only costs of Corps civilian permanent workers.
 Class 2 includes all other costs, including costs of Corps civilian temporary workers.
 Each class has its own set of rates for cost estimate updating.
 Nevertheless, each set is used in the same way through execution of the "algorithm" described in the table.
-The two cost classes and their rates are discussed below.

-- (1) Corps Civilian Permanent Worker Cost.
+The two cost classes and their rates are discussed below. - (1) Corps Civilian Permanent Worker Cost.
 The Class 1 rates in TABLE 1 are applicable to the BY-1 pay raise base.
 They derive from "updating factors" incorporating effects of then-year pay raises and a changing pay raise base.
 The pay raises reflect standard nationwide pay raises and locality pay increments.
 The breakdown between the two is based on local pay gaps and must be determined each year.
 These rates should be used to update Corps civilian permanent worker cost estimates for all budgeted work of all studies, projects, and activities. - (2) Corps Civilian Temporary and Non-Corps Worker and Non-Pay Cost.
 The Class 2 rates of TABLE 1 are applicable to the BY-1 base of all costs other than those for Corps civilian permanent workers, ranging from costs of Corps civilian temporary workers, and consultants and Architect Engineers used in the various preconstruction planning and construction stages of work, to real estate costs.
-They derive from "updating factors" reflecting standard nationwide inflation.
-Use these rates to update Corps civilian temporary and non-Corps worker and non-pay cost estimates for all budgeted work of all studies, projects, and activities. - c.
+They derive from c.
 Micro-computer Assisted Cost Estimating System (M-CACES).
 A complete and reliable M-CACES baseline cost estimate and realistic workflow and funding schedule are essential in preparing out-year programs.
 Projections of work and funding requirements will be consistent with the President's BY-1 budget, as modified by any Congressional action.
 The funding schedules should be reviewed and adjusted continuously to reflect the sponsor's financial capability and project progress.